Fabio11111999/StessTester/README.md

 # StressTester

 This is a tool developed to debug and  to find corner cases in a specific C++ file stress testing it.
-All the files apart from ```debugger.py``` (the provid one) needs to be C++ files.
+All the files apart from ```debugger.py``` (the provided one) needs to be C++ files.

-Stress testing a solution means making a certain amount fo differents tests and checking if one of them produced an output considered wrong.
+Stress testing a solution means making a certain amount of different tests and checking if one of them produced an output considered wrong.
 If the code tested produced a wrong output then the input, the output and the correct output are stored in the folder.

 ## Requirements